Talent-Co-Op/NLP-Workshop/README.md

 ## Credits

 The first version of this workshop was born in 2016 at a PyData London conference.
 Some of the content here was first created in 2019 as a joint effort between the PyData London and PyLadies London user groups, with volunteer contributions from the organisers.
-A big thank you to the people who have since made changes to this repo:
+A big thank you to the people who have since contributed in some shape or form:

 - Marco Bonzanini
 - Conrad Ho
 - Renee Ho
+- kan2k